Capstone-Project-PW22SHJ01/Posture_Assessment_System/README.md

 Instructions to Run the project :

-1)Please raise a request to me for two files called 1)weight.h5 2)PythonApplication1.exe
+1)Please contact me for two files called 1)weight.h5 2)PythonApplication1.exe

 2)Unzip them and add them in the project folder